MarieCHessler/design-your-own-tote-bag/README.md

 The features described below have been implemented for the user to have a pleasant experience.

 **Introduction, with logo and welcome**
-* When starting the program ASCII ART logo, showing the name Tote Bag Design, appears.
+* When starting the program an ASCII ART logo, showing the name Tote Bag Design, appears.
 This helps the user know that he or she is in the right place.
 * Below the logo there is a headline in bold, welcoming the user, and an introduction with a bit of information about what the company does and what the user can do in the application.
 With this information, the user is prepared when it is time to make the first choice.

 ![Logo and introduction](assets/images/intro.webp)